How to Avoid Breaking Out From Your MakeupSeptember 16, 2020

-My skin has been all over the place for years — some seasons I find myself really dry and others times my skin is shinier than patent leather.
-I’ve also struggled with moderate acne, and it always seems like the moment I change up my makeup routine, my skin automatically reacts in a defensive inflammatory manner.
-Although I love my face products dearly, I’ll be the first to admit that they might be responsible — and Dr. Joshua Zeichner, Director of Cosmetic & Clinical Research in Dermatology at Mount Sinai Hospital, happens to agree.
+Trying to manage my skin is like riding a roller coaster.
+Sometimes my skin is really dry and other times it’s shinier than patent leather.
+I’ve also struggled with moderate acne.
+Recently, I began to notice that whenever I change up my makeup routine, my skin reacts in a defensive, inflammatory manner.
+Although I love makeup dearly, I’ll be the first to admit that my products might be responsible, and Dr. Joshua Zeichner, an NYC-based board-certified dermatologist, happens to agree.

-“Heavy liquid foundation makeups are a common culprit for acne breakouts,” he says.
-“If you notice a pimple the day after wearing your makeup, the foundation may be to blame.”
-This is not to say that foundation and makeup is the sole cause of breaking out, as the severity of acne has mostly to do with the combination of genetics and environment.
-“For some people, it takes very little to block the pores and develop acne,” Dr. Zeichner says.
+“Heavy liquid makeup can be one culprit for acne breakouts,” says Dr. Zeichner.
+“If you notice a pimple the day after wearing a product, it may be to blame.”
+At least in part, that is.
+Genetics and the environment can also contribute to breakouts.
+“For some people, it takes very little to block the pores and develop acne,” says Dr. Zeichner.
 “And for others, the face almost never breaks out.”
-Point blank: everyone’s skin is different, and there’s no one-size-fits-all answer.

 What is universal is the fact that skin changes as we age.
-“For this reason you may notice that you are breaking out when you never did before or products that cause no problems when you were younger are now leading to acne breakouts,” says Dr. Zeichner.
-If makeup is breaking you out, you want to make sure you are doing a lot of heavy lifting in your skin preparation before stippling on that foundation.
+“For this reason you may notice that you are breaking out when you never did before, or that products that caused no problems when you were younger are now leading to acne breakouts,” says Dr. Zeichner.